miteshgupta07/Covid-19-Report-Dashboard-Using-Streamlit/README.md

 The Covid-19 Report Dashboard using Streamlit is a data visualization project that leverages Streamlit, a Python library for creating web applications with minimal effort.
 This dashboard provides an interactive and user-friendly way to explore and analyze Covid-19 data, offering insights into the global pandemic.

+**Deployed Version:** You can access the live version of the dashboard on the Streamlit platform [here](https://covid-19-report-dashboard.streamlit.app/).

 ## Features

 - **Interactive Visualization:** Utilizes Streamlit to create dynamic and responsive charts and graphs.